aphearin/galsampler_trial_problems/README.md

-# Trial problems for galsampler
+# Challenge problems for DESC mock catalog production

-Trial problems for development of statistical rescaling methods for the galsampler package
+Challenge problems for development of techniques to  rescale the properties of a mock galaxy sample to meet the needs of DESC working groups for observational realism.